Exact Mobility Edges in a Disorder-Free Dimerized Stark Lattice with Effective Unbounded Hopping: Model and Exact Solution

 where $\alpha = E / t_2$.
 To satisfy the single-valuedness condition $\phi_B(k+2\pi) = \phi_B(k)$, the total phase accumulated across the Brillouin Zone (BZ) must be an integer multiple of $2\pi$.
 This leads to the quantization condition

 The quantization condition follows from the $2\pi$ phase winding of $\phi_B$ across the BZ, evaluated via the residue theorem (see Appendix~\ref{app:derivations}).
-This quantization condition is graphically solved in Fig.~\ref{fig:theory_mechanism}(a), where the intersections of the left-hand side (linear function of $E^2$) and the right-hand side (mode curves) determine the discrete energy levels.
+This quantization condition is graphically solved in Fig.~\ref{fig:theory_mechanism}(a), where the intersections of the linear function $f(E^2)=E^2-t_1^2-t_2^2$ and the mode curves $y_m(E^2) = m F \sqrt{E^2-t_2^2}$ determine the discrete energy levels.
 Inverting Eq.~(\ref{eq:quantization}) yields the explicit energy spectrum

 This solution contains two distinct spectral branches, visualized in Fig.~\ref{fig:theory_mechanism}(a).
 These branches correspond to the blue (unbounded) and green (bounded) regions of the spectrum shown in Fig.~\ref{fig:main_results}(c).
 For large positive indices ($m \gg 1$), the energies scale as $E_m^\pm \approx \pm mF$, recovering the standard unbounded WS ladder (blue branch).
 Conversely, for large negative indices ($m \ll -1$), the energies are bounded and asymptotically approach the ME from above